This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 What are Points and Miles?

 “Points and Miles” is a common term when talking about travel credit cards.
 It’s a reward system that credit cards use.
-There are several travel credit cards out there that offer you rewards such as cash back, hotel points, airline miles, or free hotel nights.

 You probably already have one or two of these types of travel credit cards.